AdobeDocs/dev-docs-reference/src/pages/blocks/image/index.md

 ## Best Practices

 - Always include descriptive alt text for accessibility
+- Use preferred image size of 580 x 350 px for optimal display
 - Optimize images for web (< 500KB recommended)
 - Use PNG for screenshots, JPG for photos, SVG for icons
 - Store local images in `src/pages/assets/` directory